-Figure 8.11 Courier Licences by Class 2016 - 2017
+Figure 8.11 Total Number of Courier Licences by Class Licence in 2016 - 2017

 The rapid growth of e-commerce is positive for existing courier service providers to improve their services in the face of competition from new entrants.
 Along with technology advancement, more non-generic (or cross channel verticals) businesses are venturing into the courier industry.
 This includes online e-commerce and home shopping players as well as cybersecurity specialist and newspaper publisher.